60 Weird Facts Most People Don’t Know

 Supermarket apples can be a year old

 These weird facts might have you changing the way you eat.
 Those fresh apples aren’t all that fresh, per say.
 They’re usually picked between August and November, covered in wax, hot-air dried, and sent into cold storage.
 After six to twelve months, they finally land on your grocery store shelves.
+Here are 13 facts you never knew about apples.

 It’s impossible to hum while holding your nose